WHAT DOES BASASHI MEAN?

 HOW DOES BASASHI TASTE LIKE?

-Some people who have tasted it said that its taste is almost the same as raw beef, but some describe it is as soft in one part and somehow chewy at the others.
+Some people who have tasted it said that its taste is almost the same as raw beef.
+Although some describe it is as soft in one part and somehow chewy at the others.
 Basashi has more protein and less fat than lean beef.
 It tastes somewhat like a mix between beef and venison.
 It can be a bit sweeter than other red meats, yet still possesses a dense meat flavor with a hint of gaminess.
 In addition, Japan has also innovated desserts from this basashi, such as ice cream, etc.

 IS RAW HORSE MEAT SAFE?